By Steve Kirsch

 At the Atlanta IWMF conference in 2007, Joanne Pavia asked, "We're told we don't die FROM WM, but WITH it.
 Yet we also see lifespans mentioned.
 If the WM isn't killing us, what is?"
 Almost all the doctors weighed in.
 They basically said it's the treatments that weaken our systems, our organs, in addition to the WM itself, and we contract other illnesses, sometimes as a result of those treatments, that do us in.

 While you have WM, the symptoms can range all over the place.
 A lot of people don't miss a beat and have virtually no symptoms.
-Others report symptoms (from either the WM or the treatments) including peripheral neuropathy (it can be caused by the chemo such as Vinistcrine and other "-ines" or the WM and can be so bad that you cannot work), blurred vision, fevers, weakness, mental fog (which can inhibit productive thinking and reasoning), severe anemia, enlarged spleen and liver, enlarged internal abdominal lymph nodes, liver damage, severe fatigue, anemia, nose bleeds, transient stabbing pain, low energy, nasty attitude, sweats, loss of appetite, weight loss, rashes all over your body, swelling and pain in elbow, hands, or feet (that even morphine won't stop), permanent muscle weakness, more likely to get an abnormal type of shingles (often due to Fludarabine), coma, and so on.
+Others report symptoms (from either the WM or the treatments) including peripheral neuropathy (often caused by Velcade and by unnessary chemo such as Vincristine and other "-ines"), the WM and can be so bad that you cannot work), blurred vision, fevers, weakness, mental fog (which can inhibit productive thinking and reasoning), severe anemia, enlarged spleen and liver, enlarged internal abdominal lymph nodes, liver damage, severe fatigue, anemia, nose bleeds, transient stabbing pain, low energy, nasty attitude, sweats, loss of appetite, weight loss, rashes all over your body, swelling and pain in elbow, hands, or feet (that even morphine won't stop), permanent muscle weakness, more likely to get an abnormal type of shingles (often due to Fludarabine), coma, blindness, deafness, and so on.
 And WM can morph into other bad diseases like Diffuse Large B-Cell Lymphoma (DLBCL).
 So depending on the person, it can range from not noticeable to severely debilitating.
+Some drugs increase your susceptibility to shingles.
 When the IWMF recruited fundraisers from the membership, they found that 20% were so disabled that they couldn't work.

 I'm 50 years old as I write this.
 I checked my prognostic factors using this paper summarizing the survivability data (see the last page).
 Risk factors include age, level of beta-2-macroglobulin, low hemoglobin, and low platelet count.
 According to that paper, I have slightly more than 5 years left.
 However, that paper is based on old treatment protocols so the survivability prognosis is better today than it was but I don't know how much better.
 Statistically, I have to acknowledge the fact that, while unlikely, it is possible that I'll be unable to see my youngest daughter graduate from high school.
 It's possible that I won't even be around even to see her graduate from elementary school.
 This is a great disappointment for me.
 But what really hits home for me is thinking that my youngest daughter may not have a Dad who is around long enough to see her graduate from elementary school and that my second youngest daughter will have a father who might be dead before her high school graduation.
 And that I will be leaving my wonderful wife Michele with a family of three kids to raise solo.
 All those wonderful plans we had about how we were going to spend the rest of our lives together...those plans have...well, shall we say... changed.